parabirb/uno-club/README.md

     "instanceInfo": "This information will be displayed on the homepage."
 }
 ```
+**NOTE:** The HTTP only version is vulnerable to replay attacks.
+It is intended for testing purposes only.
+Turning SSL on will automatically disable game requests over HTTP.

 You're ready now.
 Just use a tool like `forever` to keep it running on your server.